PoeticRainbow/golden-days/README.md

 - [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium): A performance mod that increases performance dramatically.
 Not compatible with Fabric Renderer API as of 7/22/20.
 (Not compatible with Canvas).
 - [Canvas](https://www.curseforge.com/minecraft/mc-mods/canvas-renderer): A performance mod that also aims to implement shader support.
 Compatible with Fabric Renderer API.
 (Not compatible with Sodium).
 - [Soaring Clouds](https://www.curseforge.com/minecraft/mc-mods/soaring-clouds): Fabric mod that allows you to change the cloud height.
 Set to 108 for the Beta experience!
+- [Modern Beta](https://www.curseforge.com/minecraft/mc-mods/modern-beta): Adds accurate beta and alpha generation back into Minecraft!
+- [Custom Stars](https://www.curseforge.com/minecraft/mc-mods/custom-stars): Allows you to adjust the star size to make it look like Beta!
+- [Custom Void](https://www.curseforge.com/minecraft/mc-mods/custom-void): Allows you to change the void color, allowing you to change it to the classic blue void!
 - Custom Entity Model Support: None available.

 Please, please, please tell me when/if you use my resource pack in a video!
 Not because I'm a control freak, but instead because I would love to see you using it! <3